keytyler/ACC/README.md

 * Spines count
 * APIC Count

+## Requirements - Items the tool will need to function
+1. A credentials file (csv file)

 ## (Instructions) How to use tool
 1. Clone project (git clone)
 2. Run python script using py -3 ACC.py or python3 ACC.py
-3. Insert APIC IP Address
-4. Insert APIC username
-5. Insert APIC password (password will be hidden within command line)
-6. Insert a name for csv (must end filename with .csv, example: Filename.csv)
+3. Enter path to the csv file with APIC credentials
+4. User will be prompted if an existing file with APIC information already exist.
+If yes, user will need to provide the path to the excel file.
+If no, script will continue to run.
-7. Script will gather information using REST APIs
+5. Tool will gather information from APIC with various APIC API calls.
+6. User will need to give file a name.
-8. CSV file created in local directory
+7. File will be created in the directory the user is working in.
+8. Tool will ask if user wants to create another file.
+If yes, the tool will reset this process.
+If no, the tool will end.

 ## Find a bug?